mathjax/MathJax-docs/index.rst

 MathJax Documentation
 #####################

-MathJax is an open-source JavaScript display engine for LaTeX, MathML, and AsciiMath notation that works in all modern browsers, with built-in support for assistive technology like screen readers.
+MathJax is an open-source JavaScript display engine for LaTeX, MathML, and AsciiMath notation that works in all modern browsers, with built-in support for assistive technology like screen readers, including automatic speech generation and an expression explorer that can be used to investigate typeset mathematics on a more granual level than the complete expression.

-Version 3.0 of MathJax is a complete rewrite of MathJax from the ground up, and its usage and configuration is significantly different from that of MathJax version 2.
-Use the green menu at the bottom of the sidebar on the left to access the version 2 documentation if you need it.
+Version 4.0 of MathJax adds significant new features to MathJax, including support of selecting one of a number of different fonts to use for mathematical typesetting, support for in-line and displayed equation line breaking.
+See the :ref:`whats-new-in-mathjax` section for more details.
+MathJax was rewritten from the ground up in v3.0, and the usage and configuration in v4 (and v3) is significantly different from that of MathJax v2.
+Use the menu at the bottom of the screen to access the version 2 documentation if you need it.

 .. _toc-basics:
 .. toctree::